Student Resources

 • See Ren S.K.
 Studio for a wonderful collection of animal art by a graphic artist with a passion for environmental and animal advocacy (supervised by small dinosaurs!).
 See https://renskstudio.com/ and #nonhumanneighborszine.

 • The Cambridge Centre for Animal Rights Law Talking Animals, Law & Philosophy series provides recordings of prior talks, the most recent of which is “Animal Legal Subjectivity: Emerging Models, Enduring Problems” by Jessica Eisen.
-Check out the series’ recordings and upcoming talks here.
+Check out the series’ recordings here.

 • David Favre of Michigan State University: Today (October 13, 2021) a group of us are making the public release of a new draft treaty on animal welfare which also has COVID concern that may have originated from wildlife.
 Please visit https://www.conventiononanimalprotection.org/ and share with others, we need all the support that can be found.